and for life - not just for your driving test".

 email Email for more information...

 phone 0300 200 1122

-or by post (get a form from the post office).
+(get a form from the post office)

+When to Take Your Driving Test?Your instructor will advise you when to apply for your driving test.
+You can do that online, by phone or by post.
+The driving test fee is currently £62.00 (£75.00 on Saturdays).
 You will receive a letter of confirmation a couple of weeks after you apply and the test date will usually be six to eight weeks after you first applied.

-When to Take Your Driving Test?Your instructor should have given you two or three practice tests.
-As a result of these, he may advise you to take extra lessons and put your test back to accommodate them.
-In this event, you need to give four working days notice to change your driving test appointment.
+Your instructor should give you two or three practice tests as your driving test date approaches.
+As a result of these, he may feel you are not on schedule and advise you to take extra lessons and possibly put your test date back to accommodate them.
+In this event, you need to give a few working days notice to change your driving test appointment.

 You should delay your driving test if your instructor says you are not ready for it.

 Taking and failing your test when you are not ready will cost you a lot more than a few extra lessons.
 It will damage your confidence and could ruin you for subsequent driving tests.